34 Favorite Fall Flowers and Plants for Your Garden

 Japanese Anemone

-Japanese anemone, also known as windflower or thimbleflower, are perennials related to ranunculus.
-These fall bloomers spread by rhizomes and are often used as groundcovers in the fall garden.
+Japanese anemone is also known as windflower or thimbleflower.
+These perennials are related to ranunculus.
+Fall bloomers, they spread by rhizomes and are often used as groundcovers in the fall garden.
 They're hardy in zones 4 to 8.

 Windflower is slow to establish and finicky about location.
-In southern areas, plant in part sun and make sure it's in well-draining, but not too dry, soil.
-In northern areas, protect plants from cold winter weather with a blanket of mulch.
+In southern areas, plant it in part sun.
+And make sure the soil is well-draining, but not too dry.
+In northern areas, protect your plants from cold winter weather with a blanket of mulch.

 Lantana

-Tip: Southern gardeners in zone 8 look for the variety called 'Miss Huff' to survive the occasional bitter winter weather in this zone.
+Tip: For Southern gardeners in zone 8, look for the variety called 'Miss Huff.'
+They're more likely to survive the occasional bitter winter weather in this zone.

 Marigold

-Marigolds' heat-loving blooms come into the Garden Center in late spring and will keep blooming up until frost in your garden.
-Marigolds are also easy to start from seed indoors in late winter and plant in your garden when the ground warms.
+Marigolds' heat-loving blooms come into the Garden Center in late spring.
+They will keep blooming up until frost.
+Marigolds are also easy to start from seed indoors in late winter.
+You should plant them in your garden when the ground warms.

-Marigolds are important to Dia de los Muertos ("Day of the Dead") celebrations in Mexico and the U.S. The fragrant blooms are laid on altars, called "ofrendas," and the scent is said to lead souls from their graves to their families.
+Marigolds are important to Dia de los Muertos ("Day of the Dead") celebrations in Mexico and the U.S. The fragrant blooms are laid on altars, called "ofrendas."
+This scent is said to lead souls from their graves to their families.

 Nasturtiums

 Nasturtiums feature jewel-colored flowers and rounded leaves on trailing vines.
-They're excellent in garden beds, containers, and especially, hanging baskets, where their long stems can spill over the edges and sway in the breeze.
+They're excellent in garden beds and containers.
+But they do especially well in hanging baskets, where their long stems can spill over the edges and sway in the breeze.

-Gardeners grow nasturtiums from seed, and it's best to sow them directly into containers.
+Gardeners grow nasturtiums from seed.
+It's best to sow them directly into containers.
 Once they've started growing, they don't like their roots to be disturbed.
-Look for seed varieties like 'Jewel Mix' and 'Alaska.'
+Look for seed varieties, like 'Jewel Mix' and 'Alaska.'
 The latter features brilliant blooms and green and white marbled leaves.

 Tip: Nasturtium flowers and leaves are edible.
 Their peppery taste adds a bite to your favorite salads.